 All passengers are allowed to have at least one normal-sized hand luggage and also a personal item weighing no more than 12 kilograms together.
-In better tickets classes, it is allowed to have one more hand luggage and better-checked luggage conditions too.
+In better ticket classes, it is allowed to have one more hand luggage and better-checked luggage conditions too.

 The luggage policy of Air France is typical for a standard airline.
 There are limits but not as strict as with low-cost airlines.